vuejsdevelopers/tutorials/vue.js/single-page-app-seo/index.md

 While this architecture works for human users viewing the page in a browser, what about search engine crawlers?
 Can crawlers run JavaScript?
 If so, will they wait for the AJAX calls to complete before crawling the page?

 It's important to know this, as it could determine whether or not the site's content is indexable by a search engine, and just as importantly, how well its content is ranked.

-> *Note: this article was originally posted [here on the Vue.js Developers blog](https://vuejsdevelopers.com/2018/04/09/single-page-app-seo/?jsdojo_id=cjs_seo) on 2018/04/09*

 ## Googlebot